-- (a) correct procedures were not followed by the University in the consideration of your case at Stage 2 and this significantly affected the outcome - (b) there is new information that could not be provided earlier and this significantly affects the outcome decision and take your case to the Office of the Independent Adjudicator (OIA).
+(a) correct procedures were not followed by the University in the consideration of your case at Stage 2 and this significantly affected the outcome

+(b) there is new information that could not be provided earlier and this significantly affects the outcome studentappealsandcomplaints@northumbria.ac.uk within 1 month of the Stage 3 decision and take your case to the Office of the Independent Adjudicator (OIA).
 See Appendix H of the 'Handbook of Student Regulations' for further information.